-- (1) You will know right away if your answer is right or wrong - (2) If you get the wrong answer, you can go back and try again a few times to see if you can get the correct solution. - (3) You will be graded only on your final answers and you will know your score when you are done - (4) The site also has a tutorial capability that you may find helpful.
+- (1) You will know right away if your answer is right or wrong - (2) If you give a wrong answer, you can go back and try again to see if you can get the correct solution.
+You will be allowed 5 attempts for each question, so don't waste them. - (3) You are graded only on your final answers and you will know your score when you are done. - (4) The site also has a tutorial capability that you may find helpful.